 A Charnia fossil was discovered in 1957 by schoolboy Roger Mason (Ford, 1958), in the English Charnwood Forest.
-It was discovered within sedimentary rocks that predated the Cambrian period and was the first organism to be acknowledged as a pre-Cambrian complex lifeform.
-This discovery reinvigorated pre-Cambrian research leading to the recognition of the Ediacaran Period and its unique biota.
+It was discovered within sedimentary rocks that predated the Cambrian period and was the first organism to be acknowledged as a Precambrian complex lifeform.
+This discovery reinvigorated Precambrian research leading to to the establishment of the Ediacaran Period and recognition of its unique biota.

 Charnia has a fractal-like anatomy - built up of simple reoccurring patterns of hydrostatic cellular units - offset along the bilateral line.
 This offset is known as glide reflection and predates the bilateral symmetry that is common to most modern animals.
 More recent examinations indicate that by the fourth and possibly even third order of branching, variation in branch units starts to occur - placing a question mark over its fractal classification as a Rangeomorph (Dunn, et al. 2018).

 Along with many other Ediacaran organisms it is not known how Charnia acquired food from the environment.
 As most Ediacaran creatures show no sign of a gut it is thought they probably absorbed nutrients by osmosis- directly through the cell wall.

 With thanks to Dr Jean-Bernard Caron and Dr Emily MItchell for feedback on anatomical detail.